nomike/nomikes_python_challenges/chapters/3/3.2/index.md

     license_plates.append(car.license_plate)
 ```

-## For-loops
+## For-each-loops

 While-loops are great if you don't know how many items you want to loop over.
-If have a finit list of items however, you might want to use a for-loop instead:
+If have a finit list of items however, you might want to use a for-each-loop instead:

 ```python
 colors = ["red", "yellow", "green", "blue"]